pedroalvesbatista/singularity-admindocs/installation.rst

 See the `user guide
 <https://www.sylabs.io/guides/\{userversion\}/user-guide/>`__ for more
-information about how to use Singularity.
+information about how to use Apptainer.

 apptainer buildcfg
 ====================

-Running ``apptainer buildcfg`` will show the build configuration of an installed version of Singularity, and lists the paths used by Singularity.
+Running ``apptainer buildcfg`` will show the build configuration of an installed version of Apptainer, and lists the paths used by Apptainer.
 Use ``apptainer buildcfg`` to confirm paths are set correctly for your installation, and troubleshoot any 'not-found' errors at runtime.